pypeit/PypeIt/doc/coadd3d.rst

 ================

-If you would like to flux calibrate your datacube, you need to produce your standard star datacube first, and when generating the datacube of the science frame you must pass in the name of the standard star cube in your ``coadd3d`` file as follows:
+If you would like to flux calibrate your datacube, you need to produce your standard star datacube first.
+Then extract the spectrum of the standard star using the ``pypeit_extract_datacube`` script.
+This will produce a ``spec1d`` file that you will need to use to generate a sensitivity function in the usual way (see :doc:`_sensitivity_function`).
+Then, when generating the datacube of the science frame you must include the name of the sensitivity function in your ``coadd3d`` file as follows:

 .. code-block:: ini

     [reduce]
         [[cube]]
-            standard_cube = standard_star_cube.fits
+            sensfunc = my_sensfunc.fits

 Sky Subtraction